 It also goes without saying that as a basic requirement a potential logistics provider should have previous experience in serving other companies in your industry, as well as have demonstratable knowledge and capacity to deal with your business-specific demands.

-A logistic provider’s financial standing and sustainability has a direct impact on your business.
+A logistic provider’s financial standing and sustainability have a direct impact on your business.
 It is not uncommon for business partnerships to begin in good faith and later suffer due to poor revenue models.
 Before taking on an outside logistics vendor, examine their financial background thoroughly.
 Consider the kind of information that will give you a good sense of their financial acumen.
-Ask to see a basic set of financial documents, that can include cash-on-hand, outstanding debts, disaster recovery plans, sourcing areas and costs and customer concentrations.
+Ask to see a basic set of financial documents, that can include cash-on-hand, outstanding debts, disaster recovery plans, sourcing areas and costs, and customer concentrations.

-A major red flag to be mindful of is when a company is not forthcoming with their financial information.
+A major red flag to be mindful of is when a company is not forthcoming with its financial information.
 Instead, opt for a company with a long-term proven success record.
 Not only will a stable business partner be able to cope with all possible emergencies and urgent needs but will also be able to provide optimal logistics solutions that you can count on.

 Credibility is crucial if you want to build a long-term logistics partnership.
 To find a credible logistics partner, you have to investigate their industry and market reputation amongst customers, suppliers, and business partners.
 Have they consistently honored their business commitments and met expectations?
 Go through their online customer reviews, testimonials, and market feedback to ascertain how clients feel about them.
 Reach out into the industry through your resources and get evaluations of their services.
 Once you have all the information at hand, only then decide.

-When considering partnering with a third-party logistics vendor, two of the obvious factors that you need to keep in mind are their network and reach capabilities.
-In order for the partnership to work, the vendor must not only operate in the regions where you have demand, but also in areas and territories that you plan to grow into.
+When considering partnering with a third-party logistics vendor, two of the obvious factors that you need to keep in mind is their network and reach capabilities.
+In order for the partnership to work, the vendor must not only operate in the regions where you have demand but also in areas and territories that you plan to grow into.
 A 3PL or 4PL with a wide range of contacts has the additional advantage of helping your business grow into geographically diverse areas.
 They can act as endorsers and advocates for your services, helping you gain further validity and support.

 In the case of international logistics, your vendor should be able to exhibit a cultural understanding of how business is done in those target locations.
-Work ethic, business rules and legal requirements vary across countries and even different cities within the same country — a familiarity with these cultural nuances is an essential aspect of a logistics partners knowledge base.
+Work ethic, business rules, and legal requirements vary across countries and even different cities within the same country — a familiarity with these cultural nuances is an essential aspect of a logistics partner’s knowledge base.

 It pays to remember that if your logistics vendor runs afoul of international legal requirements, your company will be held accountable as well!